-Due to restrictions in funding, students must be US citizens or permanent residents (they must have a social security number) to receive the stipend.
-They must be recommended by a faculty member into the program, and be in good academic standing, i.e. not placed on academic probation.
+Due to restrictions in funding, participating students must be US citizens or permanent residents (they must have a social security number) to receive the stipend.
 In order to be paid, a W-9 and Reimbursement Request forms must be completed and submitted with the rest of the application.
-Stipends are sent to the home address after the end of the semester (allow 6-8 weeks for processing).
-To ensure timely delivery, please verify that the college has your correct address on file.
-At the Awards Ceremony, you will receive a certificate for your accomplishments.
+Stipends are sent to the home address in July.